pubnub/pubnub-mcp-server/resources/sdk_docs/objective-c_publish-and-subscribe.md

 `
 ```

+- shouldStore (BOOL): NO prevents storage in Message Persistence (default YES).

-Publish a message with storage, compression, and block
+#### Publish a message with storage, compression, and block

 ```
 `1- (void)publish:(id)message